joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/05/17/briefing/biden-gaza-lockdown-corruption.html?searchResultPosition=2

 **Gerrit Cole Falters as Yankees Lose to Rangers**\
 `A rare bad outing by Cole included his first walk in more than 40 innings.
-The Mets beat Atlanta but Kevin Pillar left the game after being hit in the head.`\
+The Mets beat Atlanta, but Kevin Pillar left the game after being hit in the head.`\
 https://nytimes.com/2021/05/17/sports/baseball/mets-yankees.html?searchResultPosition=3

 **Biden Administration Clears 3 Guantánamo Detainees for Release**\